 For a long time I’d wanted to write about a specific genre and in Summer 2011 I stopped mucking about with short stories and began writing grown up stuff.

 I’m fascinated by zombies and apocalypse stories.
 With The Range I wanted my characters to behave like normal everyday people, not like in movies or books where the main characters suddenly know how to use guns and can hack off zombie heads like they’re made of paper.

 I should point out there aren’t technically any zombies in The Range.
 Well…maybe, you’ll have to make that decision when you read it.

 What if there were no guns?
 Would you really be able to kill someone if they were infected with a deadly virus?
 What if you can’t or won’t fight?
 Where would you run to?
 Do you stand by your friends no matter what danger faces you?

 The Range is about real people making real choices.

-There are three books under the banner of The Bloodwalker Legacy – The Range, The Holt and The Retreat.
+There will be 3 books in the Bloodwalker Legacy series – The Range, The Holt and The Retreat.

 I attempt to credit photo’s or other material when possible but if something is not credited properly let me know and I will fix ASAP.
 I will remove any media at the request of the original copyright owner.